-(2) Acquired Fund Fees and Expenses ("AFFE") are indirect fees and expenses that the Fund incurs from investing in the shares of other mutual funds, including money market funds and exchange-traded funds, and are estimated for the current fiscal year.
+(1) Acquired Fund Fees and Expenses are indirect fees and expenses that the Portfolio incurs from investing in the shares of other mutual funds, including money market funds and exchange traded funds.
+Please note that the amount of Total Annual Portfolio Operating Expenses shown in the above table will differ from the "Financial Highlights" section of the Prospectus, which reflects the operating expenses of the Portfolio and does not include indirect expenses such as Acquired Fund Fees and Expenses.
+Acquired Fund Fees and Expenses have been restated for the current fiscal year.

-Summit Global Investments, LLC (the "Adviser"), the Fund's investment adviser, has contractually agreed to waive management fees and reimburse expenses through December 31, 2021 to the extent that Total Annual Fund Operating Expenses (excluding certain items discussed below) exceed 1.70% of the average daily net assets attributable to the Fund's Class I Shares.
+&lt;sup>(2) Summit Global Investments, LLC (the "Adviser"), the Fund's investment adviser, has contractually agreed to waive management fees and reimburse expenses through December 31, 2023 to the extent that Total Annual Fund Operating Expenses (excluding certain items discussed below) exceed 1.70% of the average daily net assets attributable to the Fund's Class I Shares.
 In determining the Adviser's obligation to waive advisory fees and/or reimburse expenses, the following expenses are not taken into account: acquired fund fees and expenses, fund services administrative fee, short sale dividend expenses, brokerage commissions, extraordinary items, interest or taxes.
-This contractual limitation may not be terminated before December 31, 2021 without the approval of the Board of Directors of The RBB Fund, Inc. (the "Company").
-If at any time the Fund's Total Annual Fund Operating Expenses (not including acquired fund fees and expenses, fund services administrative fee, short sale dividend expenses, brokerage commissions, extraordinary items, interest or taxes) for a year are less than 1.70% of the average daily net assets attributable to the Fund's Class I Shares, the Adviser is entitled to reimbursement by the Fund of the advisory fees forgone and other payments remitted by the Adviser to the Fund within three years from the date on which such waiver or reimbursement was made, provided such reimbursement does not cause the Fund to exceed expense limitations that were in effect at the time of the waiver or reimbursement.
+This contractual limitation may not be terminated before December 31, 2023 without the approval of the Board of Directors of The RBB Fund, Inc. (the "Company").
+If at any time the Fund's Total Annual Fund Operating Expenses (not including acquired fund fees and expenses, fund services administrative fee, short sale dividend expenses (not including acquired fund fees and expenses, fund services administrative fee, short sale dividend expenses, brokerage commissions, extraordinary items, interest or taxes) for a year are less than 1.70% of the average daily net assets attributable to the Fund's Class I Shares, the Adviser is entitled to reimbursement by the Fund of the advisory fees forgone and other payments remitted by the Adviser to the Fund within three years from the date on which such waiver or reimbursement was made, provided such reimbursement does not cause the Fund to exceed expense limitations that were in effect at the time of the waiver or reimbursement.

-Example:
+Example

 This Example is intended to help you compare the cost of investing in the Fund with the cost of investing in other mutual funds.
-The Example assumes that you invest \$10,000 in Class I Shares of the Fund for the time periods indicated and then redeem all of your shares at the end of those periods.
-The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same.
+The Example assumes that you invest \$10,000 in Class I Shares of the Fund for the time periods indicated and then hold or redeem all of your shares at the end of those periods.
+The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same (taking into account the contractual expense limitation for the first year).
 Although your actual costs may be higher or lower, based on these assumptions your costs would be: